What is Zendesk AI? A complete 2026 overview

 Key features of Zendesk AI

 Okay, we’ve got the overview.
 Now let’s get into what Zendesk AI can actually do.
-Knowing its specific functions is the only way to figure out if it’s a good match for your team.
+Knowing its specific functions is the only way to figure out how to best integrate it into your team's workflow.

 Automating customer chats with AI agents